 Tech Revolution in Automotive: Connectivity Paves The Way For The 'Self-Learning' Car

-The 2015 agenda has just been released and is the product of months of independent research that will give you answers to the industry’s key challenges.
+The 2016 agenda was the product of months of independent research and gave important answers to the industry’s key challenges.

-Leave CES week with more than business cards by listening to the brightest and most senior minds in the connected car space.
+Delegates left International CES with more than business cards by listening to the brightest and most senior minds in the connected car space.

 8.30am Volvo Exclusive: Autonomous Tech Plugs Into The Outside World